New York Knicks Rumors: The Knicks Must Avoid Bringing LeBron James To NYC In 2018 [Opinion]

 As good as that sounds, the Knicks will be making a major mistake by offering LeBron James a contract.

 The Knicks are in the middle of a rebuild of sorts.
-Not the route in which the Philadelphia 76ers took but they are moving on after trading away the face of their franchise.
-With Kristaps Porzingis as the new leader, adding LeBron will not make much sense unless the goal is to sell more tickets and when has the Knicks ever had that problem?
+Not the route in which the Philadelphia 76ers took, but they are moving on after trading away the face of their franchise.
+With Kristaps Porzingis as the new leader, adding LeBron will not make much sense unless the goal is to sell more tickets and when have the Knicks ever had that problem?

 Adding LeBron might mean more wins but even a Cleveland Cavaliers team with James, Kevin Love, Derrick Rose, and Dwyane Wade has struggled this year.
 Despite his numbers and lack of injuries throughout his career, LeBron continues to age.
-Do you remember a time when no one thought of Kobe Bryant, Tim Duncan, Kevin Garnett or even Dirk Nowitzki in regards to age?
+Do you remember a time when no one thought of Kobe Bryant, Tim Duncan, Kevin Garnett, or even Dirk Nowitzki in regards to age?
 Every player sooner or later must face Father Time and LeBron (33 by next season) is no exception.

 No ceiling to high! #Welcome2Season15???? #StriveForGreatness???? pic.twitter.com/LPAmK3tfLi